 A competitive exit process was initiated, with the sale to MainSail Partners completing and generating a total return of 3.8x cost.
-This consideration comprised an initial cash return alongside an equity stake in the new, enlarged entity MirrorWeb Holdings LLC, which enables your Company to maintain an economic interest in the business with the potential to generate a further return.
+This consideration comprised an initial cash return alongside a retained equity stake in the enlarged entity, MirrorWeb Holdings LLC, which enables your Company to maintain an economic interest in the business with the potential to generate a further return.

 In early September 2024, the partial sale of regtech specialist Novatus Global completed, achieving the highest sale price to date from the private equity technology portfolio.
-Following the initial VCT investment in 2022, Novatus made rapid commercial progress, capitalising on market growth opportunities through its software platform En:ACT which helps financial institutions to prevent and resolve regulatory and compliance issues.
-Over the past two years, the business has achieved a 13-fold increase in annual recurring revenue (ARR), doubled headcount and successfully expanded internationally opening an office in Australia.
-Earlier in the year, Novatus received an unsolicited acquisition approach from US private equity firm Silversmith Capital Partners at a significant premium to carrying value.
-The exit generated a total return of 4.7x cost, comprising cash and a retained equity stake in the ongoing business that enables your Company to participate in the future growth of the business.
+Following the initial VCT investment in 2022, Novatus made rapid commercial progress, capitalising on market growth opportunities through its software platform En:ACT, which helps financial institutions to prevent and resolve regulatory and compliance issues.
+Over the past two years, the business has achieved a 13-fold increase in annual recurring revenue (ARR), doubled headcount and expanded internationally by opening an office in Australia.
+At the start of the financial year, Novatus received an unsolicited acquisition approach from US private equity firm Silversmith Capital Partners at a significant premium to carrying value.
+The exit generated a total return of 4.7x cost, comprising cash and a retained equity stake in the existing business that enables your Company to participate its the future growth in value.

-In May 2024, the exit from graduate recruitment specialist GradTouch completed, with a sale to a UK private equity house that generated a total return of 1.7x cost, inclusive of a small, deferred element.
+In May 2024, the exit from graduate recruitment specialist GradTouch completed, with a sale to a UK private equity house that generated a total return of 1.7x cost, inclusive of a small deferred element.
 Specialist electronics contract manufacturer CB Technology was one of the more mature holdings in the portfolio and, following a period of strong trading performance, an exit process was initiated in 2023.
 An offer to acquire the business was subsequently received from a trade buyer, with the exit completing in early September 2024 and generating a total return of 2.8x cost.
 The exit from digital payment software provider QikServe also completed in September 2024, generating an initial cash return of 1.3x cost with further contingent proceeds, which could take the total return up to 1.8x cost over the next two years.
-In addition, the exit from Glacier Energy Services completed in December 2023, generating a total return of 1.05x cost.

-During the year, six private companies were added to the portfolio, and a further two completed post the period end.
-Maven's regionally based team of investment executives continues to see good levels of demand for growth capital from ambitious businesses across the UK, which highlights the benefits of having an established local presence and strong advisory network.
-Whilst numerous opportunities were evaluated during the period, the Manager has maintained a selective approach to new investment and continues to focus on identifying entrepreneurial companies, with proven management teams, that operate in disruptive or high growth markets and where there is an opportunity to achieve significant scale over the medium term.
-Maven retains a strong preference for investing in companies that have a growing presence in dynamic sectors such as software, cyber security, data analytics, healthtech, niche manufacturing and training, where growth is less sensitive to consumer or discretionary spending and revenue is contracted or recurring in nature.
+During the year, six private companies were added to the portfolio, with a further investment completing post the period end.
+Maven's regionally based team of investment executives continues to see good levels of demand for growth capital from ambitious businesses across the UK, which highlights the benefits of having an established local presence and a strong advisory network.
+Whilst numerous opportunities were evaluated during the period, the Manager has maintained a selective approach to new investment and continues to focus on identifying entrepreneurial companies with proven management teams, that operate in disruptive or high growth markets, where there is an opportunity to achieve significant scale over the medium term.
+Maven retains a strong preference for investing in companies that have a growing presence in dynamic sectors such as cyber security, data analytics, healthtech, niche manufacturing, software and training, where growth is less sensitive to consumer or discretionary spending and revenue is contracted or recurring in nature.